EuclidProtocol/docs/docs/API/GQL/Virtual Balance/Balance.md

 ---

 # Balance
 Queries the the balance information for a token on the spcified chain.
+Only for voucher tokens.

 ```graphql
 query Vcoin($balanceKey: BalanceKeyInput) {